-14.4 AN OVERALL REVIEW OF THE PROGRESS OF INSTITUTIONAL FINANCE IN RURAL INDIA SINCE INDEPENDENCE and other private individuals were the main source of rural credit.
+16.4 AN OVERALL REVIEW OF THE PROGRESS OF INSTITUTIONAL FINANCE IN RURAL INDIA SINCE INDEPENDENCE

+At the time of Independence, co-operatives were the only source of institutional credit for rural India.
+But, their working was not at all satisfactory.
+Money lenders and other private individuals were the main source of rural credit.
 Even in 1961, the non-institutional sources provided loans to 83% of the total rural borrowers.
 The result was that, at the time of independence, a major section of the peasantry was burdened with a huge amount of outstanding and overdue debt.
 Under these circumstances even though the agriculture in India was almost stagnant at the time of independence and an additional loan facility of the farmers was not likely to raise its productivity, it was felt necessary that the farmers must be provided with an alternative source of cheap credit, so that they could be saved from the menace of growing indebtedness.
 With this objective in view, the Reserve Bank of India, set up in the year 1952, a committee suggesting measures to improve system of rural credit in India.
 It also suggested that a country wide banking system should be developed.
 Following the last recommendation, the Reserve Bank of India set up a new bank called the State Bank of India in 1955 for expanding the Banking system, especially in rural areas.